 Insulin lowers the abundance of glucose in the bloodstream by allowing other tissues to store glucose, first as glycogen in your muscles and liver, then as body fat if there is extra glucose after your glycogen stores have been maxed.

-Glucagon is released when glucose levels in the bloodstream are too low, and signals the liver to convert glycogen into glucose.
+Glucagon is released when glucose levels in the bloodstream are too low, signaling the liver to convert glycogen into glucose.

-Both of these hormones are designed to keep your blood sugar levels stable, which keeps you healthy, your body weight maintained and your appetite optimal.
+Both hormones are designed to keep your blood sugar levels stable, keeping your body weight and appetite healthy.

-This hormonal interplay is the process behind the health crisis of our modern industrialized society—too many processed foods that throw human hormones out of whack, which in turn promote inflammation and lead to an increased risk of disease.
+This hormonal interplay is the process behind the health crisis of our modern industrialized society—too many processed foods that throw human hormones out of whack, promoting inflammation and leading to an increased risk of disease.

 The Troublesome Carbohydrate